samhinshaw/stat540/paperreview02.md

 Finally, “scaling” mortality (0-1 scale) to survival time seems a bit sketchy.
 That being said, though it is less than ideal, the results speak for themselves.
 However, it would be interesting if this method could be adapted to allow for greater performance, as random forests seem to have the best performance overall.

-And that's all!
-I'll leave you with two quotes:

->*"Regression forests are for nonlinear multiple regression.
-They allow the analyst to view the importance of the predictor variables."*

->*"Survival forests are a model-free approach to survival analysis.
-They allow the analyst to view the importance of the covariates as the experiment   evolves in time"*

 *****

-### References